-It’s official: amid security concerns, the French city of Lille has cancelled La Grande Braderie – the largest flea market in Europe.
-The huge annual event, which was to takes place on Sunday September 4th 2016, will no longer go ahead due to fears it would be a terrorist target.
+It’s official: amid sanitary concerns linked to the threat of the Delta variant of the Covid-19 virus, the French city of Lille has canceled La Grande Braderie – the largest flea market in Europe.
+The huge annual event, which was to take place on Saturday, September 4, 2021, and Sunday, September 5, 2021., will no longer go ahead due to the threat of new COVID-19 variants.

 For the less fortunate who cannot make new travel arrangement and will travel anyway to France, be aware that some of the best flea markets in Belgium are less than a hundred miles from Lille!
 Belgium is known for being a true paradise for flea market enthusiasts and bargain hunters, and some places like Tongeren, Brussels, Waterloo and Temploux have already made history.

 Here is a list of 5 flea markets within a 120 miles radius from Lille, which are worth visiting in September.